Marist-CMPT414-GameProg/assignments/Lab1.md

 2. Extract the SMFL ZIP archive into your repository directory, but outside of your "GameProg1" solution folder.
 (Note: You may choose either 32-bit or 64-bit, but this choice will affect the setting you need to configure in Visual Studio.)

 ### First C++ Program
-Now we're going to write a very short C++ program that displays the message "Hello, World!" in a small, graphical window.
+Now, we're going to write a very short C++ program that displays the message "Hello, World!" in a text console.

 1. Be sure that you have your `Lab1` project open in Visual Studio.
 2. Next, `Add` and `New file...` to your project.
 This file must be a "C++ File (.cpp)" and you shold name it `hello.cpp`.